 Those in need of food assistance before then should visit/contact the SSJ Neighborhood Center.
 Food is available for distribution from our pantry during the week.

-We are now enrolling students for Spring Semester English classes (Tuesday & Thursday morning or evening).
+Our Spring Semester English classes are now underway and completely online.
 Those interested in taking class should call (856) 338-8220 to set up a time to be tested.
 All classes are virtual to insure the safety of students and teachers.
-Those interested in classes can contact the center and all former students have been contacted directly to re-register.

 Sewing, Crocheting, and Computer classes are suspended until further notice.

 Uniting Neighbor to Neighbor and Neighborhood to Neighborhood in Camden, New Jersey & beyond